 - Provide a seamless helpdesk that promotes comprehensive service to the campus.

-- Update, develop, and proactively communicate institutional polices and sanctions related to technology.
+- Update, develop, and proactively communicate institutional policies and sanctions related to technology.

 Link to: NVC IT Framework